DieSkaarj/Pre-rendered_Backgrounds_with_Godot_4.4/README.md

 # Using Pre-rendered Backgrounds with Godot 4.4.x and Blender 4.5

-This project presents a method of overlaying 3D Actors with a static pre-rendered background.
+This project presents a method of overlaying a static pre-rendered background with 3D Actors.
 Giving a similar effect to the early Resident Evil games.
 However, with this method we can go infront of and behind objects in a scene easily.

 ## <p align="center">"That's the Second Biggest Monkey Head I've Ever Seen!"</p>
 <table>